wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 Once PHPCompatibility 10 and PHPCompatibilityWP 3 are released, it should be possible to update the PHPCompatibilityWP version constraint to "^3.0", which will depend on version 10 of PHPCompatibility.

-With all this installed, you can run the PHPCompatibility tool on your plugin file.
+With all this installed, you can run the PHPCompatibilityWP tool on your plugin file.

-The recommended way to do this is run PHPCompatibility against a specific base version of PHP.
+The recommended way to do this is run PHPCompatibilityWP against a specific base version of PHP.
 In this example you can run it against version 7.4 of PHP and above by setting the `testVersion` runtime variable to `7.4-`.

 ```bash
 ./vendor/bin/phpcs --runtime-set testVersion 7.4- -p wp-learn-php-compatibility.php --standard=PHPCompatibilityWP